Polythene: The Video Singles

 Polythene: The Video Singles is an extremely rare VHS compilation tape, released by the British rock band Feeder.
 It was initially only available at the merchandise stalls on their UK Suffocate Tour which ran during April–May 1998.
 The band returned from the United States after supporting Everclear before taking on the tour, in which this time Everclear were in the supporting position.
-The tour was originally planned to end on the 31 April 1998 but demand seen them add a second date at the now defunct London Astoria, which meant the tour ended on the 1 May 1998.
+The tour was originally planned to end on the 31 April 1998, but demand seen them add a second date at the now defunct London Astoria, which meant the tour ended on 1 May 1998.

 Content

 The video compilation features all of Feeder's music videos up to the present at the time, all of which were single releases from their 1997 debut album Polythene, with "Suffocate" being re-recorded.
 Before each video, a member of the band or their US touring crew such as their bus driver would introduce the next video.
-These range from Jon Lee driving an RV while listening to the radio (the viewer only sees the road he his driving on, through the drivers window), before stopping on a layby to introduce "Stereo World", Taka Hirose playing pool before introducing "Tangerine", a member of the bands catering staff introducing "Cement" but forgetting the name of the song, their bus driver introducing "Crash", Grant Nicholas on crutches introducing "High" and another member of the touring staff introducing "Suffocate".
+These range from Jon Lee driving an RV while listening to the radio (the viewer only sees the road he is driving on, through the driver's window), before stopping on a layby to introduce "Stereo World", Taka Hirose playing pool before introducing "Tangerine", a member of the bands catering staff introducing "Cement" but forgetting the name of the song, their bus driver introducing "Crash", Grant Nicholas on crutches introducing "High" and another member of the touring staff introducing "Suffocate".

 When the last video finishes, a short piece of footage with Grant Nicholas and Taka Hirose is shown outside a gig venue on their US tour, informing the viewers that they're off on their next date of the tour and also hoping that they enjoyed the videos, alongside telling them that they'll be back in the UK soon.
 A caption reading "Where is Jon Lee?" is displayed at the bottom of the screen before the frame freezes, showing them both waving and "Polythene Girl" being played over the end credits.
 Throughout the video, captions are displayed during the introductions giving extra information on the video being mentioned.